CsabaDu/CsabaDu.DynamicTestData/README.md

         : new TestCaseDataRowHolder<TTestData>(this, dataStrategy);
 }
 ```

+  **3. Dynamic Data Row Source**:
   Extending `DynamicTestCaseDataRowSource` is straightforward and mirrors the structure of other dynamic data source classes in the framework.
 It inherits from `DynamicNamedDataRowSource<TestCaseData>` with a with a fixed default `PropsCode`.
 The only method that needs to be implemented is `InitDataHolder`, which delegates to the appropriate `TestCaseDataRowHolder<TTestData>`:

 ```csharp
 public abstract class DynamicTestCaseDataRowSource(ArgsCode argsCode)